Big1533/sdl_android_guides/docs/Creating a Cloud App Store/index.md

 ```

 ### Getting the Cloud App Icon
-The cloud app icon will automatically be downloaded by the cloud app from the url provided by the policy table and sent to Core.
+The cloud app icon will automatically be downloaded from the url provided by the policy table and sent to Core to be later displayed on HMI.

 ### Retrieving the Authentication Token
 When users install cloud apps from an OEM's app store, they may be asked to login to that cloud app using the app store.
 After login in, app store can save the `authToken` in the local policy table to be used later by cloud app for user authentication.